learningproof/tid-i-d/draft-goldman-tid.md

 1. sortable both bytewise and lexically when encoded with a base32 variant (also specified in this document);
-1. collision-resistant up to a 1024 independent parallel timestamping services, with this set of 1024 broken up in 3 contiguous namespace to support various use-cases described below
+1. collision-resistant for up to 024 independent parallel timestamping services, with this set of 1024 broken up in 3 contiguous namespace to support various use-cases described below;
 1. based on microseconds since unix epoch to simplify translation to other timestamp formats;
-1. fits in an `int64` and
+1. fits in an `int64` for efficient storage, sorting and compute; and,
 1. works well across the type systems or most major compiled languages in use today for application-level development.

 Many minor choices, such as the choice of code points in the alternate base32 encoding and the signed nature of the timestamp bytespace are primarily informed by cross-language ergonomics.

+## Base32tid encoding

 The 32 code points chosen to encode from binary, in order, are: